The anonymization problem in social networks: Results

 \subsection{Anonymization and measures}

-Figure~\ref{fig:resmeasures} shows how the uniqueness changes when deleting edges using different measures for anonymity.
-For readability, the results are shown for a subset of the anonymization algorithms, with one algorithm for each category in Section~\ref{sub:algs}.
+Figure~\ref{fig:resmeasures} shows how uniqueness changes when deleting edges using different measures for anonymity and each algorithm in Section~\ref{sub:algs}.
 We depict a selection of five networks representative of the overall observed behavior for the networks listed in Table~\ref{tab:data}.
-This is, from left to right in Figure~\ref{fig:resmeasures}, 1) a plateau with a steep decrease, 2) linear decrease, 3) plateau with linear decrease, 4) sigmoid-like decrease and 5) initial increase before decrease.
-The results for the remaining networks are included in Appendix~\ref{app:anon}.
+This is, from top to bottom, left to right in Figure~\ref{fig:resmeasures}, 1) a plateau with a steep decrease, 2) linear decrease, 3) plateau with linear decrease, 4) sigmoid-like decrease and 5) initial increase before decrease.
+For completeness, Appendix~\ref{app:anon} contains results for the remaining networks.

-Overall, we see that the measure for anonymity used has a large influence on the results; both on the starting uniqueness with which the process starts and how fast the uniqueness decreases.
+Overall, we see that the measure for anonymity used influences both the initial uniqueness and how fast the uniqueness decreases.
 The simplest measure, \textsc{degree}, has the lowest initial uniqueness and is the easiest to anonymize for.
-The measure with the furthest reach, \textsc{vrq}, has the highest initial uniqueness, which corresponds to the findings of~\cite{dejong2024comparison}, and is the most difficult to anonymize for, even more difficult than $d$-$k$-anonymity which accounts for exact structure of the neighborhood of nodes.
+The measure with the furthest reach, \textsc{vrq}, has the highest initial uniqueness and is the most difficult to anonymize for, corresponding with findings in~\cite{dejong2024comparison}.

-An example where different measures have the same initial uniqueness but differ in how quickly they are anonymized is the ``Radoslaw emails'' network (left).
-For this network, the uniqueness starts around 0.78 for both \textsc{count} and \textsc{$d$-$k$-anonymity}, but decreases substantially faster for \textsc{count}.
-However, making all nodes anonymous, i.e., full anonymization, requires a similar amount of edge deletions for both measures.

-In the ``GRQC collab'' network (right), the results for the \textsc{es} algorithm shows an increase in uniqueness before decreasing.
+Counterintuitively, in the ``GRQC collab.'' network (bottom right), the \textsc{es} algorithm shows an increase in uniqueness before decreasing.
 This is likely due to the collaboration network's many cliques.
 When randomly deleting edges, these cliques are destroyed, which may make certain nodes unique.
-If edges are targeted more specifically, e.g., using the \textsc{ua} heuristic, this initial increase does not occur.
+If edges are targeted more specifically, for example, using the \textsc{ua} heuristic, this initial increase does not occur.

-In the remainder of this paper, we focus on the measure \textsc{count}, as this measure is a realistic real-world scenario, has a substantial initial uniqueness compared to the other measures, yet is easier to anonymize for than, for example, the \textsc{$d$-$k$-anonymity} measure.
-Using the \textsc{count} measure, nodes are essentially equivalent if they have the same number of neighbors, and are part of the same number of triangles.
+In the remainder of this paper, we focus on the \textsc{count} measure, as this models a realistic attacker scenario, has a substantial initial uniqueness and is easier to anonymize for than, for example, the \textsc{$d$-$k$-anonymity} measure.